opendr-eu/opendr/docs/reference/lightweight-open-pose.md

 - **mobilenetv2_width**: *[0.0 - 1.0], default=1.0*
   If the mobilenetv2 backbone is used, this parameter specified its size.
 - **shufflenet_groups**: *int, default=3*
-  If the shufflenet backbone is used, it specifieds the number of groups to be used in grouped 1x1 convolutions in each ShuffleUnit.
+  If the shufflenet backbone is used, it specifies the number of groups to be used in grouped 1x1 convolutions in each ShuffleUnit.
 - **num_refinement_states**: *int, default=2*
   Specifies the number of pose estimation refinement stages are added on the model's head, including the initial stage.
 - **experiment_name**: *str, default='default'*